 I’m Marie,

-After 15 years as a graphic designer working in advertising, I was ready to step away from my screen and into something slower, more tactile, and refreshingly analog.
+After 15 years as an art director + graphic designer working in advertising, I was ready to step away from my screen and into something slower, more tactile, and refreshingly analog.
 That shift led me to ceramics, where I could blend my love for design and illustration with a hands-on creative process.

 Most days I can be found in my home studio in Toronto’s vibrant St. Clair neighbourhood where I blend playful yet practical ceramic objects that focus on nostalgic existentialism.
 This work aims to intentionally take a more lighthearted approach to a traditional (and often overly serious) medium.